zainabnazari/zainabnazari.github.io/_pages/about.md

   - /about.html
 ---

-Hello, and welcome to my webpage.
-I am a researcher in Rita Levi-Montalcini foundation [EBRI (European Brain Research Institute)](https://www.ebri.it/).
-I work on data analysis of Parkinson's disease applying machine learning techniques.
+Hi and welcome to my webpage!
+I am a  bioinformatics researcher at the [European Brain Research Institute (EBRI)](https://www.ebri.it/), with a background in theoretical high-energy physics and student in high-performance computing.
+My current focus is on utilizing RNA sequencing data and machine learning techniques  of Parkinson's disease, aiming for more accurate diagnosis and a deeper understanding of the condition.